 and Explanations: Styles of Explanation in Science (

 by Oxford University Press), and with Michael McGhee, of Philosophers

 Jonathan S. Cornwell

-Jonathan Cornwell is a publisher and conference producer.
-He has worked in Europe, Middle East, Far East and the Americas for a number of well known book publishers and internet businesses.
+Jonathan Cornwell is a publisher, conference producer and co-Director of the Rustat Conferences.
+He has worked in Europe, Middle East, Far East and the Americas for a number of book publishers and internet businesses including Routledge, Chapman & Hall, the Thomson Corporation, ThirdForce plc and YUDU Media.
 He has organised many of the Rustat Conferences and has a specific interest in cyber security.
-As Director of Media Symposia, he is co-organiser of art exhibitions including 2013 Exhibition of the Year 'Houghton Revisited'
+As Director of the consultancy Media Symposia, he is also co-organiser of art exhibitions including 2013 Exhibition of the Year 'Houghton Revisited'

 and the 2015 James Turrell UK exhibition 'LightScape'